speedscale/docs/docs/reference/generator-sizing-guide.md

 ### Why doesn't the number of TPS/RPS increase when I add more vUsers?

-Generally, the more vUsers the more traffic but not always.
+Generally, the more vUsers the more traffic... but not always.
 This situation arises when the application cannot respond fast enough to go any higher.
-Unlikely traditional load testing tools, the Speedscale Generator acts like a real client which means it waits for responses.
+Unlike traditional load testing tools, the Speedscale Generator acts like a real client which means it waits for responses.
 As a result, each vUser "blocks" for a period of time waiting for the application's response before moving on to the next request.
-That means all vUsers are fully utilized but the app simply can't go any faster and it shows up as TPS/RPS topping out.
+That means it's possible for all vUsers to be fully utilized but the app simply can't go any faster.
+This shows up as TPS/RPS topping out at a lower number than expected.
 Check the following to validate this situation:

 * Generator is not using all available CPU/Memory
 * Generator is producing healthy log messages with increasing request counts
 * Service being tested is running out of CPU/Memory or other resources

-The solution to this problem is to increase the resources allocated to the service under test.
-If you give it more head room and the TPS/RPS go up then the app maybe CPU/Memory limited.
-If that doesn't work then it may be blocking on a call to a backend system like a database that is slowing down.
+The solution to this problem is usually to increase the resources allocated to the service under test.
+If you give it more head room and the TPS/RPS goes up then the app may be CPU/Memory limited.
+If that doesn't work then it may be blocking on a call to a backend system like a database that is slowing down the overall request.